AusDTO/gov-au-content-guide/_entries/2016-05-04-abbreviations-and-acronyms.md

 > - Ms instead of Miss/Mistress or Mrs/Misses
 > - Mr instead of Mister
 > - Pty Ltd instead of Proprietary Limited
-> - Abbreviation instead of abbrev.
-> - Department instead of dept.

 Abbreviate kilograms, kilojoules, kilometres, kilowatts when using numbers.